Tropical cyclones in 1998

 During 1998, tropical cyclones formed within seven different tropical cyclone basins, located within various parts of the Atlantic, Pacific, and Indian Oceans.
 A total of 125 tropical cyclones formed, with 72 of them being named by various weather agencies when they attained maximum sustained winds of 35 knots (65 km/h, 40 mph).
 The strongest tropical cyclones were Zeb, Ron and Susan which peaked with a pressure of 900 hPa.
 Hurricane Mitch of late October was the deadliest tropical cyclone, killing 11,000 people as it catastrophically affected Central America, and Mexico as a Category 5 major hurricane.
 Meanwhile, Georges became the costliest, with the damages amounting to $9.37 billion, which also became the costliest in the history of the Dominican Republic and the country of Saint Kitts and Nevis.
-Throughout the year, Category 5 tropical cyclones formed.
+Throughout the year, four Category 5 tropical cyclones formed.
+The accumulated cyclone energy (ACE) index for the 1998 (seven basins combined), as calculated by Colorado State University was 773.1 units.

 Global atmospheric and hydrological conditions

 A strong La Niña started in 1998 and persisted until early 2001.